37–39 Low Petergate and 51 Stonegate

 37–39 Low Petergate and 51 Stonegate is a building in York, England.
-A Grade II listed building since 1968, it stands at the junction of Low Petergate and Stonegate.
-Completed in 1828, it is bookended by 41–43 Low Petergate and 49 Stonegate, and stands at the foot of Minster Gates.
+Listed at Grade II since 1968, it stands at the junction of Low Petergate and Stonegate.
+Completed in 1828, it is flanked by 41–43 Low Petergate and 49 Stonegate, and stands at the foot of Minster Gates.

-The building was the home of Henry Hardcastle's silversmithing and jewellery business in the early 20th century.
-The name of the business, Hardcastle Silversmith Jeweller, is still engraved across three of the windowsills today.
+The building housed Henry Hardcastle's silversmith and jewellery business in the early 20th century.
+The name Hardcastle Silversmith Jeweller remains engraved across three of the windowsills today.

+Architecture

+The front is built in red brick with a timber cornice, a timber shopfront carried on cast‑iron columns, and a slate roof with a brick chimney.

+The elevation is four storeys and four bays, set on a gentle curve.
+The shopfront has panelled pilasters, a broad fascia and a dentilled, brattished cornice on shaped brackets.
+It includes plate‑glass windows with transoms, a glazed corner door with an overlight, and a glazed and panelled upper‑floor door at the left, divided by fluted columns.
+The window sills are concave and show the painted lettering for "Hardcastle Silversmith and Jeweller".
+Above, the first and second floors have tall and then standard 12‑pane sashes, and the top floor has short six‑pane sashes, all on painted stone sills with flat gauged‑brick heads.